-JAYDEN RESOURCES INC. MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITIONS AND RESULTS OF OPERATIONS FOR THE YEAR ENDED DECEMBER 31, 2023
+JAYDEN RESOURCES INC. MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITIONS AND RESULTS OF OPERATIONS FOR THE YEAR ENDED DECEMBER 31, 2024

-The following Management's Discussion and Analysis ("MD&A") is intended to assist the reader to assess material changes in financial condition and results of operations of Jayden Resources Inc. ("Jayden" or the "Company") as at December 31, 2023 and 2022 and for the years then ended.
+The following Management's Discussion and Analysis ("MD&A") is intended to assist the reader to assess material changes in financial condition and results of operations of Jayden Resources Inc. ("Jayden" or the "Company") as at December 31, 2024 and 2023 and for the years then ended.

-This MD&A should be read in conjunction with the audited consolidated financial statements for the year ended December 31, 2023 and supporting notes.
-These consolidated financial statements have been prepared using accounting policies consistent with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+This MD&A should be read in conjunction with the audited consolidated financial statements for the year ended December 31, 2024 and supporting notes.
+These consolidated financial statements have been prepared using accounting policies consistent with IFRS® Accounting Standards as issued by the International Accounting Standards Boards ("IASB") and interpretations of the IFRS interpretations Committee.

 All monetary amounts are in Canadian dollars unless otherwise specified.
-The effective date of this MD&A is April 25, 2024.
+The effective date of this MD&A is April 30, 2025.
 Additional information relating to the Company is available on SEDAR at www.sedar.com.